Hux Safe Money Solutions

 "Evaluate your options, understand your choices, and be flexible."– Bill Broich

 One of the most significant pieces of financial legislation enacted in the last 50 years was The Employee Retirement Income Security Act of 1974, better known as "ERISA."
 ERISA provided the incentive of deferred taxation, allowing Americans to grow their savings more quickly using what came to be known as Individual Retirement Accounts (IRAs.)
 ERISA directly responded to the realization that most Americans did not have enough saved for retirement.

-A specific provision in ERISA required that an IRA must be held by a custodian to provide more tax accountability and oversight.
-The problem with using the custodial format was that most of the custodians were banks and brokerage firms.
-For various reasons, these institutions failed to provide many investment options, usually offering just a handful of stocks or mutual funds.
-Many times, the only products offered were those that earned the most profits for the institutions, regardless of how they impacted plan participants.
+A specific provision in ERISA required that a custodian must hold an IRA to provide more tax accountability and oversight.
+The problem with using the custodial format was that most custodians were banks and brokerage firms.
+These institutions failed to provide many investment options for various reasons, usually offering just a handful of stocks or mutual funds.
+The only products offered were those that earned the most profits for the institutions, regardless of how they impacted plan participants.

-Employees with qualified plans, particularly seasoned and experienced investors, became frustrated with the limited choices and lack of control inherent in IRAs.
+Employees with qualified plans, particularly seasoned and experienced investors, became frustrated with IRAs' limited choices and lack of control.
 They wanted and needed more options and control.
-In response to these needs, a few custodians began to provide new IRA platforms.
+A few custodians began to provide new IRA platforms in response to these needs.
 These self-directed plans allowed participants to dedicate retirement funds that could be invested in nearly any asset.

 "Self-directed" IRAs (SDIRAs) were a significant improvement over traditional IRAs in terms of investment diversity.
 These early SDIRAs were cumbersome and costly to administer since they relied on an inefficient custodial model.
 However, investors saw the potential for self-directed IRAs and pushed to perfect a new model.

 The Checkbook Self-Directed IRA